List of Coronation Street characters introduced in 2018: Paul Foreman

 Paul's cheeky and cheerful nature endear him to the Weatherfield residents.
 He flirts with Billy and they share a passionate kiss.
 Billy thinks it's the start of a new relationship but is dismayed to see Paul on a date in someone else.
-Paul later deletes his dating app and indicates that he is ready for a committed relationship and begins dating Billy.
+Paul later deletes his dating app and indicates that he is ready for a committed relationship and begins dating Billy after their chemistry becomes undeniable.
 He mends his relationship with Gemma when they work together to steal back a necklace that Paul had stolen from a church yard sale.
 His romance with Billy later comes to an end when they conflict over Paul's petty crimes and Billy falsely suspecting Paul of mugging Sean Tully (Antony Cotton).
 He is one of the protesters in Underworld when the roof collapses though he survives.
 Paul and Rita are present when Gemma learns that she is pregnant by her boyfriend Chesney Brown (Sam Aston) and he counsels her to be honest with him about the baby and stay in Weatherfield to raise the child.
 It takes some time but Gemma agrees and she and Chesney prepare for the birth of their child, later revealed to actually be quadruplets.

-Paul and Gemma's mother Bernie (Jane Hazelgrove) arrives in the summer after learning of Gemma's pregnancy.
+Paul and Gemma's mother Bernie Winter (Jane Hazlegrove) arrives in the summer after learning of Gemma's pregnancy.
 Paul wants nothing to do with Bernie or her frequent cash scams and is angered when she and Gemma repair their relationship.
 Bernie and Paul spend much of their time arguing with each other even as Bernie tries to reunite their family.
-He is shocked when Bernie reconnects with her old boyfriend Kel (Joseph Hinchley) who last saw the family when Gemma and Paul were fourteen.
+He is shocked when Bernie reconnects with her old boyfriend Kel Hinchley (Joseph Hinchley) who last saw the family when Gemma and Paul were fourteen.
 Paul's reaction to Kel raises Billy's suspicions but Billy's attempts to get Paul to open up are angrily rebuffed.
-Billy suspects, and Paul later confirms, that Kel groomed and sexually abused a teenaged Paul.
+Billy suspects, and Paul later confirms, that Kel groomed and sexually abused a teenage Paul.
 Paul insists that it was consensual over Billy's objections that it was abuse.
-He talks to Kel about the past and they have a confrontation in the alley that leads to Kel being knocked out when Paul realizes he was abused.
+He talks to Kel about the past and they have a confrontation in the alley that leads to Kel being knocked out when Paul realises he was abused.
+When Paul finds out Billy has given his mum a job, he confronts Billy and presses him for a reason as to why he would employ someone so untrustworthy, a question leading to Billy admitting that he loves Paul and just wants to help.
+Reeling from the declaration, Paul speaks to David who had been through something similar, when David explains his wife Shona was the one to help him through his ordeal, this strikes a Chord with Paul who realises Billy has been his rock throughout.
+Paul returns and admits that he wants Billy in his life and the two kiss.